oerc0122/MDANSE/Doc/pages/scattering.rst

 handling jumps in particle trajectories.
 Here :math:`k`, :math:`l`, :math:`m`
 are integer numbers, jumps in the particle trajectories produce phase changes of multiples of :math:`2\pi` in the Fourier transformed particle density, i.e. leave it unchanged.

-One can define a grid of :math:`q`-shells or a grid of :math:`q`-vectors along a given direction or on a given plane, giving in addition a *tolerance* for :math:`q`. *MDANSE* looks then for :math:`q`-vectors of the form given in Eq. :math:numref:`pfx88` whose moduli deviate within the prescribed tolerance from the equidistant :math:`q`-grid.
+In MDANSE, One can define a grid of
+:math:`q`-shells or a grid of :math:`q`-vectors along a given direction or on a given plane, giving in addition a *tolerance* for :math:`q`.
+MDANSE looks then for :math:`q`-vectors of the form given in Eq. :math:numref:`pfx88` whose moduli deviate within the prescribed tolerance from the equidistant :math:`q`-grid.
 From these :math:`q`-vectors only a maximum number per grid-point (called